 We’d love it if you already have experience with some of these technologies, but we understand that great developers will quickly learn whatever they need to know to get a project done.

 You’ll work on a team with developers, digital designers, QA analysts, and a guy who mostly just makes sure everyone else knows what they’re supposed to be doing.
-You won’t find your calendar filled with useless meetings - usually just a quick daily standup, a bit of estimating, and a weekly one-on-one check-in.
-Instead, you’ll spend most of your time writing code, or maybe talking to your coworkers about writing code.
+You won’t find your calendar filled with useless meetings - Instead, you’ll spend most of your time writing code, or maybe talking to your coworkers about writing code.

-We use a ticket tracking system and code repositories.
+We use tools that make sense for the job - stuff like ticket tracking systems, code repositories, and Storybook.
 We review each other’s code and talk about edge cases and alternate solutions, balancing technical considerations with business needs.